Samsung/tizen-docs/docs/application/dotnet/guides/opentk/overview.md

 Besides the OpenGL ES APIs, the OpenTK also provides several utility libraries including a math or linear algebra package, windowing system, and input handling for application developer.

 After setting up the OpenTK development environment, you can quickly create graphic applications with the OpenGL ES 2.0, such as:
--   Ambient App
+-   Ambient app
 -   Game
--   Dynamic Partial
+-   Dynamic partial
 -   Physics effect

 The OpenTK app offers the following main features:
--   Create cutting-edge graphics with the OpenGL ES 2.0
+-   Create cutting-edge graphics with the OpenGL ES 2.0.
 -   Spice up your GUI with 3D acceleration.
--   Windowing systems, helps you to started..
+-   Windowing systems, helps you to started.
 -   Input and other game essentials.
 -   Performant, highly optimized and reliable linear algebra library.